CZorn4/ProFormaBuilder/README.md

 (eXtensible Business Reporting Language) as a general guideline for filing fincancials, but one company might use a tag set that another doesnt.
-I have designed a way to aggregate line items into financial periods based on matching the report dates from the company "submissions" endpoint to the report dates for the raw line item in the "companyfacts" endpoint. you can run the two tests in the tests folder to see how the raw data looks, .
+I have designed a way to aggregate line items into financial periods based on matching the report dates from the company "submissions" endpoint to the report dates for the raw line item in the "companyfacts" endpoint. you can run the two tests in the tests folder to see how the raw data looks.
 I chose this way because I tried a bunch of other ways and this way produced the least amount of edge cases.
-It is important to understand that you cannot rely on one system to work the same for every comapny, because pretty much every rule ever created by the SEC has some sort of work around.
+It is important to understand that you cannot rely on one system to work the same for every company, because pretty much every rule ever created by the SEC has some sort of work around.
 I have no clue if this way is remotely the best way, but it works for now.

 companyfacts endpoint -